 When I originally wrote this post I decided that I wanted to run a Star Wars camp.
 I contacted Amy Miller, the camp liaison at Lucasfilm, to get permission to run the camp since the activities I wanted to offer were not part of the Clone Wars Toolkit.
 After some back and forth phone calls I was told that:

 - I could not do any activities that were not part of the toolkit.

 - I could not do any marketing without permission from Lucasfilm.

 At that point I decided we would go ahead and only do the activities in the Clone Wars toolkit and I submitted my marketing materials to be approved.
 After a week of waiting Amy informed me that because I was not a YMCA or an ACA approved camp I could not use the Clone Wars Toolkit at all – I was not allowed to run any Star Wars activities.
 (Side note: being part of a parks and recreation department, becoming ACA is not an approved budget item – but because I come from an ACA resident camp background I make sure I meet all the standards.)
-Amy said that because the YMCAs and ACA have enough liability insurance Lucasfilm feels comfortable allowing them to run approved Star Wars activities.
-I mentioned that we are a city and have plenty of liability insurance.
-Apparently it wasn’t good enough for Lucasfilm’s lawyers…or was it.
+Amy said that because the YMCAs and ACA have enough liability insurance, Lucasfilm feels comfortable allowing them to run approved Star Wars activities.
+I mentioned that our recreation departments was back by our city and they have plenty of liability insurance.
+Apparently, it wasn’t good enough for Lucasfilm’s lawyers…or was it.

 A couple of months later, after I cancelled our Star Wars camp, Lucasfilm and Jeff Merhige came out with the Star Wars Toolkit.
-This new Toolkit, however, isn’t limited to just YMCAs or ACA accredited camps.
-It’s for all camps – well not all – it’s for non-profit camps.
-It seems liability insurance is no longer an issue.
+This new Toolkit, however, wasn’t limited to just YMCAs or ACA accredited camps.
+It was for all camps – well not all – it was for non-profit camps.
+It seems liability insurance was no longer an issue.
 Interesting.